Race Wins for Ritomo Miyata and Enaam Ahmed at Sportsland SUGO has reduced Sacha Fenestraz’s lead in the Japanese F3 Championship.

 Miyata Eases to Victory in Race One

 Ritomo Miyata got a good start from pole position and led into Turn 1.
-Sacha Fenestraz took second, ahead of Miyata’s team-mate Kazuko Kokata.
+Sacha Fenestraz took second, ahead of Miyata’s team-mate Kazuko Kotaka.

 Behind them, Enaam Ahmed slotted into fourth ahead of the debuting Newey.
 Additionally, Toshiki Oyu and Yoshiaki Katayama scrapped over sixth place.

-At the beginning of Lap 2, Kokata ran wide at Turn 1.
+At the beginning of Lap 2, Kotaka ran wide at Turn 1.
 This presented Fenestraz with an opportunity to take the lead.

-The Frenchman attempted a move into Turn 4, only for Kokata to cut across and slam the door shut.
+The Frenchman attempted a move into Turn 4, only for Kotaka to cut across and slam the door shut.

-As the race wore on, Miyata created a gap to Fenestraz and Kokata, with the pair trying their best to stay in touch.
+As the race wore on, Miyata created a gap to Fenestraz and Kotaka, with the pair trying their best to stay in touch.

 However, they couldn’t improve their pace, with Miyata powering on to claim his fourth win of the season.